formix/RetroZ/README.md

 [Github](/PaintedBlck/S80)
 for more informations on the S80 architecture and buses pinouts.
 There is other modules compatible with this computer available on this page.
-Filip Picknel and his son did an amazing design work and are doing great stuff!
+Filip Pycknel and his son did an amazing design work and are doing great stuff!

 ## Development Note
 The project is currently in its final development stage.
 The board is still